- Asia Report !!

 renovation of the Hippodrome.
 While the persecution of Christians was stopped, the figures of old gods were either replaced or assimilated into a framework of Christian symbolism.
 The new city was protected by the relics of the True Cross, the Rod of Moses and other holy relics.

 536 AD: Marks the beginning of what has been called "the most disastrous decade in human history".
-As has since been scientifically proven from ice core samples taken at the Colle Gnifetti Glacier in the Swiss Alps and tree ring studies, a massive volcanic eruption, likely in northern America or Greenland, causes the skies above Europe and the northern hemisphere to be clouded with a thin layer of volcanic ashes.
+As has since been scientifically proven from ice core samples taken at the Colle Gnifetti Glacier in the Swiss Alps and tree ring studies, a massive volcanic eruption, likely in northern America or Greenland (others say an eruption of Krakatau volcano in current day Indonesia), causes the skies above Europe and the northern hemisphere to be clouded with a thin layer of volcanic ashes.
 The mysterious fog plunged Europe, the Middle East, and parts of Asia into darkness, day and night - for 18 months.
 "For the sun gave forth its light without brightness, like the moon, during the whole year," wrote Byzantine historian Procopius.
 Temperatures in the summer of 536 fell 1.5°C to 2.5°C, initiating the coldest decade in the past 2300 years.
 Snow fell that summer in China; crops failed; people starved.
-Tow more massive volcanic eruption, one in the year 540 AD and another in 547 AD prolonged the period of cold, as they continued to black out the sky and by reflecting solar light back into space cooled the earths temperature considerably.
+Two more massive volcanic eruptions, one in the year 540 AD and another in 547 AD prolonged the period of cold, as they continued to black out the sky and by reflecting solar light back into space cooled the earths temperature considerably.
 The year 540 was again unusually cold (Temperature drop: 1.4°C - 2.7°C in Europe).

 541 AD: Bubonic plague struck the Roman port of Pelusium, in Egypt (Source: Byzantine historian Procopius).
 In the following 2 years, the pandemic quickly spreads through the Eastern Roman (Byzantine) Empire, especially its capital Constantinople, the Sasanian Empire, and port cities around the entire Mediterranean Sea becoming one of the deadliest plague's in human history.
 What came to be called the Justinian Plague, after the Byzantine Emperor of the time of the first outbreak, spread rapidly, wiping out one-third to one-half of the population of the eastern Roman Empire and hastening its collapse.
 The pandemic resulted in the deaths of an estimated 25 to 50 million people in two centuries of recurrence, equivalent to 13 to 26% of the world's population at the time of the first outbreak.
 As a result agricultural productivity sagged while general economic activity in the west of the Eurasian continent ground to a halt remaining low for many decades.
 In more modern times ancient and modern Yersinia pestis strains closely related to the ancestor of the Justinian plague strain have been found in Tian Shan (heavenly Mountains), a system of mountain ranges on the borders of Kyrgyzstan, Kazakhstan, and China (P.R.C.), suggesting that the Justinian plague may have originated in or near that region and had been carried westward from that region along the trading pathways of the Silk Road or that the expansion of nomadic peoples who moved across the Eurasian steppe, such as the Xiongnu and the later Huns, had a role in spreading plague to West Eurasia from an origin in Central Asia.
 Today the Justinian Plague is remembered as the first epidemic of the bubonic plague (caused by Yersinia Pestis) in human history.